Curriculum

 This course covers the fundamental principles of classical optical system design, the performance assessment and the correction of aberrations.
 In combination of geometrical optics and physical theory the students will learn the basics to understand optical systems, which can be important for experimental work.

-• Particles in strong electromagnetic fields (Zepf/Rykovanov)
+• Particles in Strong Electromagnetic Fields (Zepf/Rykovanov)

 Content